akka/akka/akka-docs/rst/java/lambda-actors.rst

 .. includecode:: code/docs/actorlambda/ActorDocTest.java#forward

+.. _actors-receive-java:

 Receive messages
 ================

-An Actor either has to set its initial receive behavior in the constructor by calling the :meth:`receive` method in the :class:`AbstractActor`:
+An actor has to define its initial receive behavior by implementing the :meth:`createReceive` method in the :class:`AbstractActor`:

-.. includecode:: code/docs/actorlambda/ActorDocTest.java
-   :include: receive-constructor
-   :exclude: and-some-behavior

-or by implementing the :meth:`receive` method in the :class:`Actor` interface:

-.. includecode:: code/docs/actorlambda/ActorDocTest.java#receive
+.. includecode:: code/docs/actorlambda/ActorDocTest.java#createReceive

-Both the argument to the :class:`AbstractActor` :meth:`receive` method and the return type of the :class:`Actor` :meth:`receive` method is a ``PartialFunction<Object, BoxedUnit>`` that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.
+The return type is :class:`AbstractActor.Receive` that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.

-Don't let the type signature scare you.
-To allow you to easily build up a partial function there is a builder named ``ReceiveBuilder`` that you can use.
+You can build such behavior with a builder named ``ReceiveBuilder``.

 Here is an example:

 .. includecode:: code/docs/actorlambda/MyActor.java
    :include: imports,my-actor

+In case you want to provide many :meth:`match` cases but want to avoid creating a long call trail, you can split the creation of the builder into multiple statements as in the example:

+.. includecode:: code/docs/actorlambda/GraduallyBuiltActor.java
+   :include: imports,actor

+Using small methods is a good practice, also in actors.
+It's recommended to delegate the actual work of the message processing to methods instead of defining a huge ``ReceiveBuilder`` with lots of code in each lambda.
+A well structured actor can look like this:

+.. includecode:: code/docs/actorlambda/ActorDocTest.java#well-structured

+That has benefits such as:

+* easier to see what kind of messages the actor can handle
+* readable stack traces in case of exceptions
+* works better with performance profiling tools
+* Java HotSpot has a better opportunity for making optimizations

+The ``Receive`` can be implemented in other ways than using the ``ReceiveBuilder`` since it in the end is just a wrapper around a Scala ``PartialFunction``.
+In Java, you can implement ``PartialFunction`` by extending ``AbstractPartialFunction``.
+For example, one could implement an adapter to `Javaslang Pattern Matching DSL <http://www.javaslang.io/javaslang-docs/#_pattern_matching>`_.

+If the validation of the ``ReceiveBuilder`` match logic turns out to be a bottleneck for some of your actors you can consider to implement it at lower level by extending ``UntypedAbstractActor`` instead of ``AbstractActor``.
+The partial functions created by the ``ReceiveBuilder`` consist of multiple lambda expressions for every match statement, where each lambda is referencing the code to be run.
+This is something that the JVM can have problems optimizing and the resulting code might not be as performant as the untyped version.
+When extending ``UntypedAbstractActor`` each message is received as an untyped ``Object`` and you have to inspect and cast it to the actual message type in other ways, like this:

+.. includecode:: code/docs/actorlambda/ActorDocTest.java#optimized

 .. _LambdaActor.Reply: